The Essential Earth Skin: Unveiling the Secrets of Top Soil

 2. Cover Cropping

-Cover cropping involves planting specific crops during fallow periods to protect and the top soil.
+Cover cropping involves planting specific crops during fallow periods to protect and nourish the top soil.
 These crops, such as legumes and grasses, help prevent erosion, improve soil structure, and enhance nutrient availability.
 Cover cropping also reduces the need for synthetic fertilizers and pesticides, promoting a more sustainable agricultural system.

 3. Composting